-We seek to transform the systems and structures necessary for culturally affirming assessment of Black and Latinx students and their social, emotional, and learning development.
+We seek to transform the systems and structures necessary for culturally affirming assessment of Black and Latinx learners and their social, emotional, and learning development.

 It is more important than ever for all students to feel welcome, safe and understood at school and for learning environments to support this goal.

 Over the last two years, educators, learners, and caregivers have undergone unimaginable change – with learning occurring at kitchen tables, through learning pods, in our neighborhood schools, and in community spaces.
 Throughout all of this, getting a good understanding of the ways in which young people have grown across academic, social, and emotional domains has been of primary interest to families, educators, and policy makers.